iszczesniak/cpp/memory/index.md

 ## Materialization

-Materialization is just creation of a datum according to a recepie (a description) that defines:
+Materialization is just creation of a datum according to a recipe (a description) that defines:

 * the type of data to create,